homekube/homekube/docs/startup-shutdown.md

 # Shutdown lxc k8s container

+Filesystems mounted in pods prevent a lxc container from shutting down.
+Forcefully shutting down nodes can take very long time.
 While in the container check if there are filesystems mounted
 ```bash
 root@auth:~# df -h -t nfs4